N01715807/StillYoucanChose/README.md

-# Still, You can Choose !!!
+# Still, You can Choose - Small practice projects for learning purposes.

 A minimalist Monty Hall simulation built with HTML, CSS, and vanilla JavaScript.